 Cost Required On Home Purchase

-There are two types of costs involving on a home purchase:
+There are two types of costs involving on home purchase:

-- Down Payment: Home Buyers need to show that they have their own down payment on a home purchase.
-Down payments can be gifted.
+- Home Buyers need to show that they have their own down payment on a home purchase

 Down Payment Requirements On Home Purchase

-Every loan program has their own down payment requirements.
+Every loan program has its own down payment requirements.

-The only two mortgage loan program that does not require any down payment on home purchase are the following:
+The only two mortgage loan program that does not require any down payment on a home purchase.

-- The minimum down payment needed on a home purchase is 3.5% on a FHA mortgage loan.
+- The minimum down payment needed on a home purchase is 3.5% on an FHA mortgage loan

-- VA Loans and USDA Loans do not require down payment and offer 100% financing.
+- VA and USDA loans do not require down payment and offer 100% financing

 - VA Loans allow up to 4% sellers concessions.